|Arsenic Lobster poetry journal||

 I came until I died, I worked, I said.
 A supply

 of rapid-fire breath on-hand will round out any arsenal. –Andrew McIntosh

 And for you, our dedicated readership, to keep reading and supporting arsenic among lobsters.
 Enjoy our spring offering!

-is an interview blog by Jim Harrington.
+*Six Questions For is an interview blog by Jim Harrington.

 Editor & Publisher, Arsenic Lobster Poetry Journal